(till 4 June).

 The British Expeditionary Force (the BEF) and the French First Army were cornered by the advancing German armies at Dunkirk.

-338,000 managed to escape, thanks to a hasty but effective evacuation mounted across the English Channel.
+335.000 managed to escape, thanks to a hasty but effective evacuation mounted across the English Channel.

-In an astonishing improvisation, naval craft and personnel were reinforced by hundreds of 'little ships'
+In an astonishing improvisation, naval craft and personnel were reinforced by hundreds of 'little ships',

-who had volunteered to take part.
 The operation across the Channel between 26 May and 4 June 1940 seemed

 a triumphant feat for the British people.
 However, the Prime Minister, Winston Churchill,